WHOOP members can enable a one-way integration to upload WHOOP activities to Strava.

 Can I edit an activity once it's been uploaded to Strava?

 Yes, you can edit or delete activities as you normally would within the Strava app.
 To refresh heart rate or GPS data, you'll need to re-trigger the upload from within the WHOOP app.
-To do this, delete the activity from both Strava and WHOOP, and then add it manually again in WHOOP.
+To do this, delete the activity from both Strava and WHOOP and then manually re-log the activity within the WHOOP app.

 Can I pull Strava activities into WHOOP?